 “Who I was and who I am as a woman, as a world-class athlete, was only because of my mother’s story and because of who my mother is.
-And I had to tell that,” Perdita said, during an interview with As It Happens for the CBC.
-She went on to explain that not only did her mother overcome numerous challenges to support her family and give them opportunities, but also how Catherine carried her tireless support into the stands as Perdita began to compete.
+And I had to tell that,” Perdita said, during an interview on CBC’s As It Happens.
+Her tireless support for her family followed her into the stand as she cheered Perdita on throughout her athletic career.
+She was edged onwards by her mother’s love, grit, and faith.

 “You would have to have ear plugs in your ear whenever my mom showed up at the stadium,” she said.
 “In high school, I was so embarrassed by it that I banned her.
 I said, ‘You cannot scream this loud for me in the stands.
 It’s embarrassing,'” Perdita told the CBC.